luizsoares/test/answers.md

 ## Appendix
 ### Level 0 - Setup an Ubuntu VM
 I used puppet to install and configure both Postgresql and the Datadog agent.
-First, I installed the appropriate puppet modules into the target folder:
+First, I installed the appropriate puppet modules into the target folder (on the host):
 ```
 $ puppet module install -i ./modules datadog-datadog_agent
 Notice: Preparing to install into .../modules ...